GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Magman.md

 **Climb Speed**: You may climb up to 2 yards per move, presuming it is reasonable terrain to climb.

 **Unarmed Attacks**: When your unarmed attack inflicts a critical hit, you may treat it as a fire attack.
-If a foe is vulnerable, you may treat your unarmed attack as being a fire attack.
+If a foe is vulnerable, or you have advantage on your unarmed attack, you may treat your unarmed attack as being a fire attack.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |